n-kostadinov/n-kostadinov.github.io/_posts/2017-02-27-cracking-the-worlds-hardest-sudoku.md

     return unitlist, units, peers
 {% endhighlight %}

 In solution_performance_test.py I added a small performance test to measure the time needed to solve 20 hard sudoku puzzles.
 I furthermore modified the code to print the amount of search attempts the solver needs for solving each sudoku puzzle.
+A search attempt is made whenever the potential of constraint propagation is exhausted and the algorithm has to try different digits for the same box.
 When executed the test output looks like this:

 ![Sudoku original solution](/assets/images/sudoku_1.png){:class="img-responsive"}